manukautech/XMRemoteMonitor/DROIDSCRIPT-HOWTO.md

 # HOWTO load JavaScript files into the Droidscript Environment

 Droidscript apps are plain text JavaScript files.
-An app is defined by a DroidScript sub-folder with the startup program being a JavaScript file with a filename based on the sub-folder.
-e.g. folder "XMMonitorDSL" containing file "XMMonitorDSL.js".
+An app is defined by a DroidScript sub-folder with the startup program being a JavaScript file with a filename based on the sub-folder name. e.g. folder "XMMonitorDSL" containing file "XMMonitorDSL.js".

 Install DroidScript from the Google Play Store.
 The base DroidScript is a free app and is capable of running these programs.